KhenAharon/Full-Stack-Web-Development-NodeJS/README.md

 but it's generally a mini full-stack web development project.

 ## Run
-I supplied the node modules, so it's not necessary to run the commands. just run:
+I supplied the node modules, so it's not necessary to build from scratch. just run:
 ```
 node app.js
 ```